carl-schelin/status/install/install.md

 insert into st_users set usr_id = null,usr_level = 2, usr_name = 'admin', usr_first = 'Administrator', usr_last = 'Status';

+### Weeks Update

+Also need to update the st_weeks table with the dates for the last friday of each week.

+See the additional file, weeks.update for 2023.

+Yes, I know.
+Pain in the ass.
+That's how it goes for now.
+I've been working on a different app so this'll have to do for now.

 ### Settings File

-The settings.php file needs to be updated to reflect your credentials for accessing mysql.
+The settings.php file needs to be updated to reflect your hostname and to add the credentials for accessing mysql you created at the first step.

+### CSS files

+I'm using jQuery so you'll need to install the following files for this to work correctly.